 If you query for man on the message level, you will find nothing, because ANNIS will search for a whole message that contains only these three characters.
-In order to actually find the word you are looking for, you have to query for "any characters (.) followed by the string man followed by any characters" (the function "any characters" will be introduces later on in detail).
+In order to actually find the word you are looking for, you have to query for "any characters (.) followed by the string man followed by any characters" (the function any characters consists of the character full stop that stands for any character as shown above.
+The asterisk stands for an endless repetition as explained in the next section).
 Such a string will look like: